KeyAuth/KeyAuth-Telegram-Bot/README.md

 4. bun run .
 5. Run /addseller
 ```

+**If you would like to change some of the logging, or paths view `src/config.ts` and edit what you would like**
 ## Bugs

 If there's a problem with **running** the bot after following the instructions, please report a bug here https://keyauth.cc/app/?page=forms